ArtsCodes/magenta101/README.md

 docker run -it -p 6006:6006 -v ~/Desktop/magenta:/magenta-data tensorflow/magenta
 ```

 Once you submit the previous line, the Magenta Docker image will begin downloading.
 This is a 3.7gb~ image, so grab a cup of coffee and wait for the command line to come to a rest.
 While this is happening, let's break down the previous line we just submitted to the terminal.
+To exit a docker shell session type `exit` and hit return.

 The `docker run` command instructs docker to run the image which is passed in as argument, in this case `tensorflow/magenta`.
 Docker maintains a registry of images, so when `tensorflow/magenta` is passed as an argument, the registry looks for the latest image and begins downloading it to your system.
 The `-it` property instructs docker to run this image with an `i`nteractive `t`erminal.
 This will place you inside the command line (shell) of the image, which will allow you to pass commands to magenta.
 The `-p` property requests docker to open ports, and the argument `6006:6006` is passed, which requests a 1:1 mapping of the image port and the host port.
 This allows the docker image and the host machine to communicate with one another seamlessly.
 Lastly, the `-v` property instructs docker to mount a volume, and the argument we passed, `~/Desktop/magenta:/magenta-data` mounts a folder from the host at `~/Desktop/magenta` to the docker image at `/magenta-data`.
 Note: Windows users can change `~/Desktop/magenta` to a path such as `C:/magenta`.